 Product Method

-Product equipped with condition monitoring unit The SWP value can be read form the SWP-data counter display of the condition monitoring unit.
+1 The SWP value can be read form the SWP-data counter display of the condition monitoring unit.
 Refer to the more detailed instructions provided in the condition monitoring unit operating instructions.

-Product equipped with hour counter and log book The remaining SWP% must be calculated in accordance with the ISO 12482-1 standard, using the formula presented in the "APPENDIX: Safe working period (SWP) Calculation".
+The remaining SWP% must be calculated in accordance with the ISO 12482-1 standard, using the formula presented in the "APPENDIX: Safe working period (SWP) Calculation".

 Product with log book

 Product without log book